6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 * **Type 2 Hypervisor:**\
   Runs atop the host operating system (like a typical application), then manages virtual machines—easier for desktop/laptop environments, but with some overhead.

-A﻿long with this, I dwelved into the Linux architecture made up of:
+Along with this, I delved into the Linux architecture made up of:

 1. User
 2. Application